 Naturally, if you are a SiriusXM subscriber, you will think of this service first when you want to offer quality music in your business.
 However, there are several problems with using this kind of service in a retail, restaurant, or other commercial setting.

 Playing SiriusXM in Your Business Could Cost You

 Performing rights organizations (PROs) manage copyright licensing on behalf of music publishers, musicians, composers, and others who may receive royalty payments for these songs.
 In the music industry, any public performance of a song requires a payment of a certain amount to the artist whose music was performed.
-This includes playing covers of songs, karaoke versions of songs, using songs in commercials a customer may view, and even playing songs in business settings, which includes restaurants, brick-and-mortar storefronts, hotels, elevators, and offices.
+This includes playing covers of songs, karaoke versions of songs, using songs in commercials a customer may view, and even playing songs in business settings, which include restaurants, brick-and-mortar storefronts, hotels, elevators, and offices.

 As a business owner, it may seem easy to just plug your smartphone into a retail sound system in your business and play a commercial-free music station from SiriusXM, but you legally cannot do this.

 Although United States music licensing and intellectual property laws allow some smaller businesses to play music from a radio, television, or other broadcast source without paying licensing fees to a PRO, SiriusXM does not qualify as this type of broadcast.
 The company’s music and audio broadcasting licenses are more like Pandora’s or Spotify’s than traditional radio, so you still have to purchase separate business licenses or get SiriusXM for Business.